Remote file copy (Synchronize file trees)

 Using rsync in this way is the same as using it with rsh or ssh except that:

-# the remote server may print a message of the day when you connect.
+- the remote server might print a message of the day when you connect.

-Some paths on the remote server may require authentication.
+Some paths on the remote server will require authentication.
 If so then you will receive a password prompt when you connect.

 You can avoid the password prompt by setting the environment variable RSYNC_PASSWORD to the password you want to use or using the --password-file option.
 This may be useful when scripting rsync.